hotosm/hotosm-website/_tech-blog/openaerialmap-v2-design-kicks-off.markdown

   the platform.
 We will evaluate how OAM could be improved to better support HOT’s vision that everyone has access to high quality map data and use that data responsibly to improve lives and communities.
-Read the initial findings in this blog and join the user workshops at the end of April.
+Read the initial findings in this blog and join the user workshops at the end of April.'

-'
 Person: DK Benjamin
 Project:
 - OpenAerialMap
 Tool:
 - OpenAerialMap
+tags:
+- tech
 ---